 Apple’s Beats Powerbeats Pro are a popular choice among fitness enthusiasts because of their deep-bass sound, excellent battery life, and secure ear-hook fit.
 But their $249 price can be tough to swallow.
 We’ve already identified a number of excellent Powerbeats Pro alternatives, but today we’re looking at three specific models that seek to deliver as much or more value as Apple’s true wireless workout buds, but for way less cash.

-All three use the same ear-hook design as the IPX7 for water resistance, and all are way less expensive than the Powerbeats Pro., are rated at least
+All three use the same ear-hook design as the Powerbeats Pro, are rated at least IPX7 for water resistance, and all are way less expensive than the Powerbeats Pro.

 Let’s take a look at how they stack up.

 Skullcandy Push Ultra

 At $100, the Push Ultra cost way less than the Powerbeats Pro, but they’re also twice the price of our other two models, so they clearly have the most to prove.

 They definitely score on overall features.
 With a wirelessly charging, zippered case, built-in Tile tracking for finding them when they get lost, and ear-hooks that can be twisted and molded to fit your ears, there’s a lot to like.

 The earbuds only hold six hours of battery life (compared to the Powerbeats Pro’s nine hours), but their case stores another 34 hours, for a total of 40 hours — 15 more than you get with Apple’s buds.

 However, the biggest difference between the Push Ultra and all of the other models is their semi-open design.
 Instead of a silicone ear-tip wedged in your ear canal, the speaker simply sits in your outer ear and projects sound inward, just like Apple’s AirPods.